 Kathleen Berridge – My interest in aquatic life started at a young age, in and around the ocean.
 From hours spent snorkeling to several trips to the local aquarium, I have always been drawn to life underwater.
 My name is Kathleen Berridge, I grew on the beaches of San Diego, California.
 For college, I moved inland to attend the University of California, Davis.
 At first, I was hesitant to live so far from salt water but over time, I was introduced to the world of freshwater fisheries.
 Working on projects in the Sacramento Delta, I realized the opportunity to use my interest in the aquatic ecosystem to direct my career choices.
 Since I graduated UC Davis, with a Fish and Wildlife Conservation Biology degree in 2013, I have worked in freshwater aquatic ecology, with an emphasis on fisheries.
 I am currently working at Environmental Science Associates.
 Early on in my professional career, I was fortunate to attend several American Fisheries Society conferences.
 AFS benefited my career development by giving me the opportunity to learn about existing research, present my own research, and communicate with other science professionals.
 I am interested in serving as Secretary for AFS because I believe it is important to support scientific research and sustainable management of fisheries resources.
 I would also like expand my experience with AFS and get more involved in the science community.

-PROPOSED CHANGES TO THE AFS CAL-NEVA CHAPTER BYLAWS
+PROPOSED CHANGES TO THE AFS CAL-NEVA CHAPTER BYLAWS (THESE WERE ALL APPROVED)

 In Article 4 of the Bylaws, the Executive Committee proposes DELETING the following language: “An elected officer shall be ineligible for reelection to the same office for one year after the term expiration date.”